sarkug/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script to delete my_first_directory

 A script to go to previous directory

+A script to list a number of directories